suhehe/Framer-SwipeFlip-module/README.md

 # call the function ################################
 swipeFlip.swipeFlip(layer, perspective, drag, animOptions)
 ```

 ## Meanings of parameters

-Make sure to plan ahead what you need to show in your prototype.
-My workflow is:
-The swipeFlip function has 4 parameters, they are all necessary
+The swipeFlip function has 4 parameters, they are all necessary:

 - **layer:** The layer you want to creat flip effect.

 - **perspective:** see [docs for reference](http://framerjs.com/docs/#layer.perspective)